Kansas City VA Medical Center

 Expected weekly hours

-Approx 45 hours in the clinic each week.
+Approximately 45 hours in the clinic each week (but no call) and time spent on self-study.

 Requirements for Completion